rudfoss/practical-react-with-typescript/README.md

 ## VSCode

 This repository has a few things pre-configured for [VSCode](https://code.visualstudio.com) which is why it is highly recommended.
+To avoid collision between different projects you might want to create a new [Profile](https://code.visualstudio.com/docs/editor/profiles) for the course before you begin.

-This includes certain settings as well as a several extensions.
-The first time you open this repository in VSCode you should be prompted to install them.
+The first time you open this repository in VSCode you should be prompted to install all recommended extensions.
 If you missed the prompt you can open the `Extensions` panel and enter the search text `@recommended`.
 There's a button next to the "recommended" section that will install all of them at once.

 ### VSCode Extensions